What are Pasta Cakes?

 7. Tagliatelle Cake with Shrimp

 As much fun as it’s been to talk about turning pasta into cakes, this rounds out our list.
-With different styles that would work for date night, parties, entertaining, or even a weekday meal, which recipe would you be tempted to try first and have your first taste of a pasta cake?
-I am sure that whoever is eating would be excited when they hear you will be serving a pasta cake for a meal!
+With different styles that would work for date night, parties, entertaining, or even a weekday meal, which recipe would you be tempted to try first and have your first taste of this pasta trend?

 If you liked these recipes we also recommend checking out on of our favorite pasta dishes, Alison Roman’s Shallot Pasta Recipe post.